antonyant11/the-makerformlab-docs/docs/index.md

 ### Engaging with Artworks: Download, Hold, & Buy

-The core of The MakerForge's functionality lies in the three interactive buttons on each artwork's profile page, allowing registered users to engage with pieces in different ways:
+The core of The MakerFormLab's functionality lies in the three interactive buttons on each artwork's profile page, allowing registered users to engage with pieces in different ways:

 * **Download:** Instantly access the 3D CAD file for the artwork.
 This allows architects and designers to incorporate the model into their designs, facilitating early-stage visualization and planning.
 * **Hold:** Secure an artwork exclusively for a specified period for a set cost.
 While an artwork is on hold, no other user can place a hold or initiate a purchase.
 Importantly, the CAD file remains available for download by any registered user, ensuring flexibility for design exploration.